FRCBS/Paavo/src/visualising_model_data.md

 # This if helpful for seeing that high proportion of donors seems to be areas near the fixed sites, atleast in Ruskeasuo, Etelä-Haaga and Lahti Asemanseutu.
 ```

-## proportion of donors, median income and distance
+## Median income, distance with proportion of donors

 ``` r
 ggplot(data=model_data, mapping = aes(x= medianincome, y= prop_donors, color= minDist))+